aharrisonx/agile-dnd/tools/README.md

 # Kanban
 The [Open Practice Library](https://openpracticelibrary.com/practice/kanban/) defines Kanban as:

-> Kanban is a framework used to implement agile software development based in the following practices:
+> ...a framework used to implement agile software development based in the following practices:
 >
 > * Visualize the workflow
 > * Limit Work in Progress (WIP)